DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/export/export.md

     ---

 3. **Export the PivotGrid**
-    Шmplement the [onExporting](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/#onExporting) handler and call the [exportPivotGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportPivotGridoptions) method in it.
+    Implement the [onExporting](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/#onExporting) handler and call the [exportPivotGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportPivotGridoptions) method in it.
 In the code below, this method exports the **PivotGrid** as is, but you can use [ExportPivotGridProps](/Documentation/ApiReference/Common/Object_Structures/ExportPivotGridProps/) to configure export settings, including [cell customization](/Documentation/ApiReference/Common/Object_Structures/ExportPivotGridProps/#customizeCell).
+The **PivotGrid** is exported to an Excel worksheet that is created using the ExcelJS API.
 To save the Excel document, call the FileSaver's **saveAs** method.
 The `e.cancel` parameter disables the deprecated built-in export implementation with fewer capabilities.

     ---
     ##### jQuery